Aparajith-S/ML-with-Pytorch/README.md

 In this project, a code for an image classifier is built with PyTorch then converted into a command line application.

 ## Environment

-The command line application is built using python 3.6 and pytorch version
-Image operations and data augmentation are done using torchvision library
+The command line application is built using python 3.6 and pytorch version 0.4.0 Image operations and data augmentation are done using torchvision version 0.2.1

-##Running the Application
+## Running the Application

-###Training the model
+### Training the model
 `train.py` builds a model using default or user preferred hyperparameters.

 use the following bare minimum command to run the code